-The administration of contributions plan is an expensive task.
+The administration of Section 94 is an expensive task.
 Council employs staff on both a part time and full time basis that coordinate the implementation of contributions plans and works.
-In addition, consultant studies are often commissioned in order to determine design and costings of works, as well as to review the development and demand assumptions of the plan.
-Council considers that the costs involved with administering the plan are an integral and essential component of the efficient provision of facilities demanded by development throughout the Byron Shire.
+In addition, consultant studies are often commissioned in order to determine design and costings of works, as well as to review the development and demand assumptions of the Section 94 Plan.
+Council considers that the costs involved with administering Section 94 are an integral and essential component of the efficient provision of facilities demanded by development throughout the Byron Shire.
 The new resident populations of Byron Shire should pay a reasonable contribution towards costs associated with the management and administration of this Plan.